DV

 What is the difference between NOBL and VIG?

-NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks S&P U.S. Dividend Growers Index.
 They are issued by ProShares and Vanguard respectively.

 Can I hold both NOBL and VIG?